-Custody is a term that your friends use- It’s not a legal concept in Texas
+Custody is a term that your friends use- It’s not a legal concept in Texas.

 What does a judge look to when deciding conservatorship issues?

-On a more serious note, a judge will need to consider if your child in danger or is being harmed (mentally, physically or emotionally) when determining custody and conservatorship questions related to your case.
-Unfortunately it is a reality for too many kids that their home life is not as safe and loving as it should be.
+On a more serious note, a judge will need to consider if your child in danger or is being harmed (mentally, physically, or emotionally) when determining custody and conservatorship questions related to your case.
+Unfortunately, it is a reality for too many kids that their home life is not as safe and loving as it should be.
 Through no fault of their own, parents and other family members can engage in behavior that goes against their safety.

-A real life example of how failing to share information with your attorney can cost you
+A real-life example of how failing to share information with your attorney can cost you.

-Well, our client was surprised to get a phone call from the mother that she had a change of heart and that the kids were going to be staying with her for the near future in Georgia.
+Our client was surprised to get a phone call from the mother that she had a change of heart and that the kids were going to be staying with her for the near future in Georgia.
 Understandably, our client got very concerned and began his search for representation to help return his kids to Texas.
 Once he settled upon our office to represent him, we went about the work of getting the kids back home.

 What we had to do was fight this battle when we had better ammunition to fight with.
-At that moment, we had nothing in particular that was strong about our case.
+At that moment, we had nothing, in particular, that was strong about our case.
 Certainly, I wanted to avoid having this issue be brought before a judge.
-In the long run it worked out ok for our client.
-The kids eventually came home to Texas and he was able to win a split in the conservatorship area with the child’s mother.
-The situation could have been a lot worse in regard to losing a great deal of rights and privileges associated with parenting.
+In the long run, it worked out ok for our client.
+The kids eventually came home to Texas, and he was able to win a split in the conservatorship area with the child’s mother.
+The situation could have been a lot worse concerning losing many rights and privileges associated with parenting.

-The sole managing conservator of your child has the ability to determine where your child will live, can make all decisions regarding medical and psychiatric care, can make all decisions regarding your child’s education and has final say on where your child will worship and to what degree your child will participate in religious activities.
+The sole managing conservator of your child has the ability to determine where your child will live, can make all decisions regarding medical and psychiatric care, can make all decisions regarding your child’s education, and has the final say on where your child will worship and to what degree your child will participate in religious activities.

-Ultimately the power to make decisions on custody rests in your hands
+Ultimately the power to make decisions on custody rests in your hands.

 Questions about child custody in Texas?
 Contact the Law Office of Bryan Fagan